AdityaBaxla/school-management-system/learning.md

 ### could not be cloned

 vue's proxy object cannot be direcly sent to electron, use spread and objctify to send

+### prime vue save update issue
+directly taking props and using saveedit event on prime vue chart not getting new data, create your custom implemntation